frederic-perez/AmE-dictionary/data/dictionary.md

 __markup__ _n_ :six::hammer: (markups) _A huge markup._ _These U.S. Gov’t-Issued Gold Coins are completely free of dealing markup._ _Factory-direct with no middle-man markups._
 __marmalade__
 __maroon__ _v_ :two::hammer: _He felt marooned by the silence._
+__marplot__ _n_ /MAHR-plot/ [:scroll: After Marplot, the titular character in the 1709 play _The Busy Body by Susannah Centlivre_ (1669-1723).
+Marplot means well and tries to help only to get in the way of others and foul things up.]
+A meddlesome person who spoils a plan by interference.
 __marquee__ _n_ :nine::m: __1__ A canopy projecting over the entrance to a theatre, hotel, or other building. _The company dismantled its large marquee._ __2__ Leading; pre-eminent. _A marquee player._ _Marquee game._ _Marquee grouping._ _Marquee matchup._ _Marquee phone._ _Marquee events._
 __marquetry__ _n_ :astonished: _Marketry doors._ :es: marquetería
 __marred__ _v_